Anaerobic Digestion

 At full operations, approximately 6-7 trucks are anticipated to deliver organic food resources to the facility per day.

-The majority of the feedstock deliveries will be through manure (50% or greater of the feedstock) which will be transported from the adjacent feedlot using an existing internal gravel access road (i.e., not a public roadway).
+The majority of the feedstock deliveries will be through manure (50% or greater of the feedstock) which will be transported from the adjacent feedlot using a private internal gravel access road (i.e., not a public roadway).

-A Traffic Impact Assessment (TIA) was completed by a reputable firm specializing in transportation and is based on collected traffic data (counts and cameras).
+A Traffic Impact Assessment (TIA) was completed by professional traffic engineers specializing in transportation and is based on collected traffic data (counts and cameras).
 The results of the TIA indicate there will be a net decrease in annual traffic from the facility, as the facility will reduce the need by the Rimrock Cattle Company Ltd. feedlot to truck manure for spreading.

 How will dust be managed?